roger-/python-hardware/README.md

 # Important

 Note that little documentation is available and many are dated, incomplete and/or buggy!
-Most of the code is probably best used as a reference for interfacing with serial, GPIB, USB, etc. devices with Python
+Most of the code is probably best used as a reference for interfacing serial, GPIB, USB, etc. devices with Python

 # Description